Rober-t/control-center-api/README.md

 run `mailcatcher`

-then check out http://127.0.0.1:1080 to see the mail that's arrived so far.# control-center-api
+Then check out http://127.0.0.1:1080 to see the mail that's arrived so far.# control-center-api.